-The Publication Support department at the Margherita von Brentano Center (headed by Dr. Anita Runge) therefore aims to initiate flagship projects for modern publishing under open-access terms, which improve networking and communication within the interdisciplinary community.
-One current project is establishing a disciplinary repository for Gender Studies.
+The Publication Support department at the Margherita von Brentano Center was headed by Dr. Anita Runge until 2020 and aimed to initiate flagship projects for modern publishing under open-access terms, which improve networking and communication within the interdisciplinary community.

 - Monographs (1985–2007)